 International and European sections

-They are intended to integrate foreign students and make it easier for them to eventually return to schools in their home country, but many French students attend as well to take advantage of the advanced language training.
-Foreign students, however, must represent at least 25 percent of the enrolled students.
+They are intended to integrate foreign students and make it easier for them to eventually return to schools in their home country, but some French students also attend to take advantage of the advanced language training.

-The curriculum is offered on top of the normal French-language course load and includes instruction in language, literature, geography and history; native-language teachers are usually recruited from abroad.
-Some of these sections include a boarding-school option.
+The curriculum is offered on top of the normal French-language baccalauréat course load, and offers instruction in language, literature, geography and history at higher levels than the normal French curriculum.

-European sections also offer higher-level language instruction, at least two additional hours per week; but whereas the curriculum for international sections is agreed upon by administrators in France and the country of origin, the European section is intended to better integrate French students into a multi-lingual European environment.
+European sections also offer higher-level language instruction, but whereas the curriculum for international sections is agreed upon by administrators in France and the country of origin, the European section is intended to better integrate French students into a multilingual European environment.
 Students who pass the additional language tests for their baccalauréat earn a diploma with a mention section européenne.

 Both of these programmes add significant additional work onto an already demanding curriculum; your child's overall scholastic aptitude rather than their bilingualism should determine whether or not they enrol.

 Alternatively, to gain an international diploma, a student could opt to transfer to an international school in their final years and take the exam of their home country instead of France's baccalauréat.